Get the inside track on web user experience in this 9-hour, online, video training course.

 By the end of the course you’ll understand your users and their goals, design great looking web pages, create web sites that are easy to navigate, prototype your web site and usability test your design.

-Although less than a year old, this course already has over 2400 students.
+Launched just 18 months ago, this course already has over 3000 students.
 Over 80% of students give the course a perfect rating of 5/5.

 The depth and breadth of content covered in this course is seriously impressive.

 All of the major UX techniques are covered in a way that anyone could take this advice and apply it to their own projects or organisation.

 If you want to learn how to do user-centred design, this is the course to get.